8 Simple Ways You Can Get Smarter While You Sleep

 Take a whiff

 You already know that the smell of an apple pie coming out of the oven can send you straight back to mom’s kitchen, but it can also strengthen your brainpower at night.
 In a study published in Science, participants played a memory game while a rose scent was in the room.
 After going to sleep, the researchers sent the rose aroma back into the room for one group.
 Those who were exposed to this scent during the night, during slow-wave sleep, had a better recall of the day’s task compared to other groups.
 The researchers say that the olfactory system activates prior memories in the hippocampus, making it easier to store new info.
 Not everyone is convinced, however.
 “I don’t think there’s a chemical in scents that will help people sleep faster or deeper,” says Nitun Verma, MD, spokesperson for the American Academy of Sleep Medicine.
 “But creating a calm environment that helps you relax and unwind from the day is great!
 If a happy scent helps you relax, go for it.”
 All you need is a diffuser and your favorite scent and you’re ready to make memories.
-(Try these 5 brain-boosting foods that will make you smarter.)
+(Try these brain-boosting foods too.)

 Have a glass of wine

 If you like to indulge in a glass of wine daily, there are certain benefits to your health—including your brain.
 For a study published in 2017 in Scientific Reports, participants took part in a word-learning activity, then drank alcohol or abstained.
 The next morning when they repeated the cognitive task, those who were in the drinking group performed better than the teetotalers.
 (In fact, the more they drank, the better their memory.
 It’s still recommended that women consume one drink per day, and men two drinks per day at most.)
 Alcohol may put brain cells into a state that allows them to consolidate memories, and sleep may enhance that effect.
-This is what happens when you drink a glass of wine.
+(This is what happens when you drink a glass of wine.)

 Avoid late-night noshing